ManticoreGamesInc/platform-documentation/src/core_api.md

 ## Overview

 CORE has integrated version 5.3.4 of the Lua library.
 For detailed technical information, see their [reference manual](https://www.lua.org/manual/5.3/).
 At a high level, CORE Lua types can be divided into two groups: data structures and [CoreObjects](/core_api/classes/coreobject).
 Data structures are owned by Lua, while [CoreObjects](/core_api/classes/coreobject) are owned by the engine and could be destroyed while still referenced by Lua.

 Properties, functions, and events inherited by [CoreObject](/core_api/classes/coreobject) types are listed below.
 Both properties and events are accessed with `.propertyName` and `.eventName`, while functions are accessed with `:functionName()`.

+## CORE Lua Types

+At a high level, CORE Lua types can be divided into two groups: data structures and Objects.
+Data structures are owned by Lua, while Objects are owned by the engine and could be destroyed while still referenced by Lua.
+Objects all inherit from a single base type: Object.
+Data structures have no common parent.
+However, all data structures and Objects share a common `type` property, which is a String indicating its type.
+The value of the `type` property will match the section headings below, for example: "Ability", "Vector2", "CoreObject", etc.  All CORE types also share an `IsA()` function.
+The `IsA()` function can be passed a type name, and will return `true` if the value is that type or one of its subtypes, or will return `false` if it is not.
+For example, `myObject:IsA("StaticMesh")`.

 ### [Ability](/core_api/classes/ability/abilityOverview)